Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-At 3 loops we can also approach propagators and sub-loops combining the \la{} and \ga{} approaches.
-This depends on whether or not a given topology includes a planar sub-topology which can be disconnected or not.
-In the first case, Fig.~\ref{fig:boxsub}, propagators connected with a planar sub-loop in the form of the one-loop box are transformed into an \mb{} form in a first step, defining a new effective propagator.
-In this way an effective two-loop diagram is created.
-In the second case, Fig.~\ref{fig:noboxsub}, a non-planar disconnected sub-graph can be identified.
-In this case the first step is to take five propagators of the 2-loop connected propagators, leading in a straightforward way to an effective one-loop topology.
+At three loops, we can also approach propagators and subloops combining \la{} and \ga{}.
+This depends on whether or not a given topology includes a planar subtopology that can be disconnected or not.

+In the first case, \Fref{fig:boxsub}, propagators connected with a planar subloop in the form of the one-loop box are transformed into an \mb{} form in a first step, defining a new effective propagator.
+In this way, an effective two-loop diagram is created.
+In the second case, \Fref{fig:noboxsub}, a non-planar disconnected subgraph can be identified.
+In this case, the first step is to take five propagators of the two-loop connected propagators, leading in a straightforward way to an effective one-loop topology.